 Yes, Kilimanjaro climbs are generally safe, as long as climbers follow safety guidelines and take proper precautions.

-There is no official age limit for climbing Kilimanjaro, but climbers should be in the good physical condition and have proper gear and equipment.
+There is no official age limit for Kilimanjaro Climbing Tours, but climbers should be in the good physical condition and have proper gear and equipment.
 Some tour operators may have their own age restrictions, so it's important to check with them before booking a climb.

 This Kilimanjaro Climbing Guide is for you.
 It takes the most frequently asked questions and common misconceptions about climbing Kilimanjaro and sets the record straight.
 Let's Start!